MarkChips/cablegate-search-app/README.md

 This project provides a web application for searching and viewing Cablegate documents, leveraging a MongoDB database and a SvelteKit frontend.
 The application allows users to search documents by keywords, filter by metadata (e.g., year, month, from, to, tags, classification), and view detailed document information.
 The data is parsed from HTML files and stored in MongoDB, with a focus on efficient keyword-based search.

+The live website can be viewed here: https://cablegate-search-app-gray.vercel.app/

 ## Project Structure

 ```